Approximate Pythagoras Numbers on $*$-algebras over $\mathbb{C}$: Introduction and Preliminaries

+Artin's solution to Hilbert's 17th Problem states that every nonnegative rational function $f$ in $\mathbb{R}(x_1, \ldots, x_n)$ admits a decomposition into a sum of squares of rational functions.
+But how many squares are necessary to decompose an element?
+This is captured by its Pythagoras number, i.e. the minimum integer $r$ such that there exists a decomposition

+For real rational functions, Pfister \cite{pf67} showed that the Pythagoras number of all sums of squares is upper bounded by $2^n$, but it is still unknown how sharp this bound is in general.

+The situation is very different for polynomial rings.
+Although for univariate polynomials every sum of squares is still a sum of two squares, for two or more variables there exists no upper bound for the Pythagoras numbers of all elements \cite{ch82}.

 Sums of squares of real polynomials have recently attained great interest from the point of view of optimization (see \cite{MR4249542} for an overview).
-By relating sums of squares decompositions with positive semidefinite Gram matrices, polynomial optimization problems can be approached via semidefinite programming.
+Polynomial optimization problems can be approached via semidefinite programming by relating sums-of-squares decompositions with positive semidefinite Gram matrices.
 The Pythagoras number here corresponds to the smallest rank of a positive semidefinite Gram matrix.
 Since almost all present algorithms for semidefinite optimization are numerical, a certain error in the results will usually occur and be accepted.
-This led us to the question how Pythagoras numbers behave with respect to small errors/pertubations of the polynomials.
-Clearly, this is closely related to low-rank approximations of Gram matrices (and the operator norm of the Gram map).
+This led us to the question of how Pythagoras numbers behave with regard to small errors/perturbations of the polynomials.
+This is closely related to low-rank approximations of Gram matrices (and the operator norm of the Gram map).

+The concept of sum-of-squares decompositions and their corresponding Pythagoras numbers is not exclusive to polynomials.
+Given any complex $*$-algebra, we call an element $a$ a sum of (Hermitian) squares if it admits a decomposition and the smallest such $m$ is its Pythagoras number.

-In this paper we introduce and study such approximate Pythagoras numbers.
-Our main findings can be summarized by saying that approximate Pythagoras numbers are often significantly smaller than the known upper bounds.
-Our approach further allows to compute these approximate numbers efficiently (involving semidefinite programming) in cases where the exact Pythagoras numbers are very hard to compute or even unknown.
+In this paper, we introduce and study approximate Pythagoras numbers in this broader context.\footnote{The choice of the ground field $\mathbb{C}$ excludes the classic case of $\mathbb{Z}$ as in the famous Four-Square Theorem of Lagrange.
+But it is essential to talk about small perturbations.} Our main findings can be summarized by saying that approximate Pythagoras numbers are often significantly smaller than the known upper bounds for the exact case.

-Note that we use the setup of complex $*$-algebras instead of real commutative algebras or just commutative rings.
-This also means we consider sums of Hermitian squares instead of usual sums of squares.
-However, all real polynomial rings and function fields can be recovered in this setup, since a Hermitian square is just the same as a sum of two classical squares here.
-But our procedure allows us to cover non-commutative polynomials for instance as well.
+Let us emphasize here that our framework requires to \emph{fix} some small approximation error.
+When letting this error go to zero, for example, when computing Border ranks of matrices or tensors, the results will not be meaningful anymore.
+However, numerical computations often work with a fixed precision, which is then covered by our approach.